hkpf/op/HowTo_use_Tools/Markdown/Install_Docker.md

 * for Windows PowerShell:  `docker run hello-world`

-* for Linux in its terminal: `sudo docker run hello-world` for using it as an administrator.
+* for Linux in its command-line : `sudo docker run hello-world` for using it as an administrator.

 ### 3. Create the Docker Image and Run It
 For Windows in PowerShell: